SDNNetSim/SDON_simulator/docs/tutorials/artifical_intelligence.rst

 Reinforcement Learning
 ----------------------

-How to Run a Reinforcement Learning Scenerio on our Simulator
+How to Run a Reinforcement Learning Scenario on our Simulator
 -------------------------------------------------------------

 Machine Learning
 ----------------

-How to Run a Machine Learning Scenerio on our Simulator
+How to Run a Machine Learning Scenario on our Simulator
 -------------------------------------------------------

 Additional Resources